aclark4life/python-packages-doc/features03-system.rst

 ------------------------

-The process of entering a package name on `pythonpackages.com`_ causes it to be displayed in a list of recent entries, effectively "featuring" it.
+The process of entering a package name on `pythonpackages.com`_ causes it to be displayed in a list of recent entries, effectively featuring it.

 E.g.:

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/features03-system-00.png
    :width: 459
    :height: 173.5

-You can also feature packages via the "Feature it" or "Feature package" buttons.

 Exciting!